zamazan4ik/awesome-pgo/article/article.md

 In many programming languages and compilers, it's possible to insert different hints into the source code which can help a compiler to optimize your application better.
 Some examples are `[[likely]]`/`[[unlikely]]` attributes from C++, different kinds of `__always_inline`, `no_inline`, `go::noinline` and similar things about inlining, etc. An obvious question that appears in my mind - how does PGO interact with user-provided hints?
 What if a user hint says that a function should be inlined but according to the PGO profile the function shouldn't be inlined?

 The question is complicated.
-On the one hand, If a PGO-based decision is preferred, then for some users such behavior can be surprising since they explicitly added the hint to tweak the compiler behavior.
+On the one hand, if a PGO-based decision is preferred, then for some users such behavior can be surprising since they explicitly added the hint to tweak the compiler behavior.
 On the other hand, if the user hint is chosen, we can miss some optimization opportunity since the PGO profile is a data-driven decision and our hint can be just outdated due to various reasons.
 Maybe try to "merge" PGO and user hint with some weights?
 Maybe just raise a mismatch warning about a conflict between user hint and the PGO profile?
 So many options.

 Unfortunately, it's a dark area in the compilers.
 I didn't find **any** compiler that documents such behavior well.
-There are such questions for [LLVM](https://github.com/llvm/llvm-project/issues/58189), [GCC](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112806), [GraalVM](https://github.com/oracle/graal/discussions/7990).
+There are such questions for [LLVM](https://github.com/llvm/llvm-project/issues/58189), [GCC](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112806), [GraalVM](https://github.com/oracle/graal/discussions/7990) (ofc I am the asking person).
 There is an [answer](https://github.com/golang/go/issues/64460#issuecomment-1834294715) for the Go compiler - PGO should respect the user's hints - but it should be tested in practice.
 For other compilers (especially proprietary ones) you need to do additional research.
 And I already made some experiements too ;)

 For the following code: